Fayssal552/90DaysOfDevOps/README.md

 - Building a scalable data lake using AWS
 - Creating a dynamic dashboard for visualizing insights

-services used in this project : S3, Glue, Lambda, Athena, IAM and QuickSight
+**Services used in this project :** S3, Glue, Lambda, Athena, IAM and QuickSight